kubrickfr/avsc-wiki/Benchmarks.md

 runs.
 Percentages are relative to the fastest throughput for the schema. `-1` values indicate that the library doesn't support the schema.

-All benchmarks were run on a MacBook Air (1.7GHz processor).
+All benchmarks were run on a MacBook Air (1.7GHz Intel Core i7).
 The code is available in the `benchmarks` folder of the main `avsc` repository.